Terms of Reference

 - Annually reviews the enterprise-wide HR/People strategy, executive succession plans and slate of policies and practices for completeness; and

-- Confirms through management reports that the Royal College is compliant with all applicable HR legislative requirements, statutes and regulations.
+- Monitors compliance with all applicable HR legislative requirements, statutes and regulations.

 Workforce Recruitment, Development and Retention Practices and Outcomes

-- Reviews the overall employee compensation philosophy, strategy and policy to ensure the Royal College can attract, retain and develop the talented employees and executives it needs to succeed; and
+- Reviews the overall employee compensation philosophy, strategy and policy to ensure the Royal College can attract, retain and develop the talented employees and executives it needs to succeed.

-- Reviews and recommends to the ECC for approval the CEO performance management framework and methodology, ensuring alignment with the Royal College’s mission, mandate, values and strategic direction;
+- Reviews, and recommends to the ECC for approval, the CEO performance assessment framework and methodology, ensuring alignment with the Royal College’s mission, mandate, values and strategic direction;

 - Reviews and recommends to the ECC for approval: